Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Safeguards

 \paragraph{Token-Level Safety Classification.} Although prompt engineering provides a convenient initial barrier, it cannot guarantee comprehensive protection against sophisticated jailbreak attempts or prompt injections.
 For more robust safeguards, we recommend integrating token-level safety classifiers like LlamaGuard to oversee the inference process in real-time.
 These classifiers can monitor both input requests and generated outputs, flagging potentially harmful interactions and terminating generation when attack patterns are detected.
 This approach creates a more reliable defense mechanism by evaluating content at a granular level rather than relying solely on pattern matching.
 This method is similar to the approach reportedly implemented in the online version of the Deepseek-R1 model, where safety classifiers serve as continuous monitors during inference.

-\paragraph{Ethical Use Agreements.} For responsible distribution, we will implement mandatory ethical acknowledgment checks when releasing our checkpoints on platforms like Huggingface.
+\paragraph{Ethical Use Agreements.} For responsible distribution, we will implement gated access when releasing our checkpoints on platforms like Huggingface.
 Before downloading or using the model, users must explicitly acknowledge the risks associated with adversarially trained models and commit to using them only for legitimate research and application purposes.
 This agreement will outline specific prohibited uses, potential risks, and the importance of implementing appropriate safeguards when deploying derivatives of our models.
 This social safeguard complements the technical measures by establishing clear expectations regarding responsible use.

 Together, these measures help balance the research benefits of our adversarial training methodology with the imperative to prevent harmful applications.